Probabilistic Amplitude Shaping and Nonlinearity Tolerance: Analysis and Sequence Selection Method: Introduction

 In this paper, we revisit the interplay of PAS and fiber nonlinearity using the first-order perturbation based model for NLI.
 First, we develop an effective \textsl{linear channel model} for the conversion of symbol-energy sequences into NLI.
 Our model extends the lowpass filter model from \cite{peng2020transmission} and accounts for self-phase modulation (SPM) and cross-phase modulation (XPM) as well as intra-polarization and inter-polarization effects.
 Using the frequency domain representation of the effective linear channel, we provide insights into the nonlinearity tolerance of finite-length PAS as a function of system parameters such as link length and baud rate.
 This analysis permits us to explain several phenomenological observations reported in previous works, such as the optimization of AS blocklength and mapping strategy to maximize the effective SNR.
 As a second contribution, we employ our channel model to introduce the lowpass-filtered symbol-amplitude sequence (LSAS) metric for nonlinearity tolerant PAS using sequence selection.\footnote{We note that a special case of the LSAS metric was originally introduced in our conference paper \cite{taha:2022}.} We identify its relation to the EDI, which is interesting in itself as it validates the EDI as a metric for nonlinearity tolerance of shaped sequences.
 It furthermore highlights that different from the EDI, the derivation of the LSAS metric does not rely on simplifying assumptions for quantifying NLI caused by symbol-energy sequences, and it generalizes systematically to XPM and inter-polarization NLI.
 The effectiveness of the new metric for PAS with sequence selection is demonstrated through simulations of single-span and multi-span fiber links for single-polarization and dual-polarization setups, which show that the LSAS metric outperforms the EDI metric in terms of effective SNR, AIR, and error rate.
 Finally, we integrate the different strategies for improved nonlinearity tolerance with PAS.
 That is, for the first time, we combine (i) multidimensional mapping and (ii) nonlinearity tolerant K-ESS with LSAS-based sequence selection.
 Our numerical results demonstrate (i) that multidimensional mapping is effective in reducing the search space and thus complexity for PAS with sequence selection and (ii) that the combination of K-ESS and sequence selection yields notable benefits in terms of, e.g., effective SNR for the nonlinear fiber channel, compared to applying them individually.

 The remainder of this paper is organized as follows.
-In Section~\ref{system_model}, we briefly explain the system model for PAS, signal mapping, and sequence selection.
+In Section~\ref{system_model}, we briefly explain the system model for PAS, symbol mapping, and sequence selection.
 In Section~\ref{energy_model}, we derive the linear channel model between symbol-energy sequences and NLI using perturbation theory, and we discuss the effect of fiber link and system parameters on the channel properties.
-We then introduce the LSAS metric in Section~\ref{lsas}, and we show how the EDI can be derived as an approximation of LSAS.
+We then introduce the LSAS metric in Section~\ref{lsas}, we show how the EDI can be derived as an approximation of LSAS, { and we discuss the computational complexity associated with sequence selection using EDI and LSAS}.
 In Section~\ref{results}, we present quantitative comparisons of different nonlinearity tolerant PAS methods.
-We highlight the benefits of the LSAS-metric and its combination with multidimensional mapping and different AS methods by simulating both short-haul and long-haul optical fiber transmission scenarios.
-Section~\ref{conclusion} concludes the paper.
+We highlight the benefits of the LSAS-metric and its combination with multidimensional mapping and different AS methods by simulating both short-haul and long-haul optical fiber transmission scenarios. { In Section~\ref{sec:discussion}, we reflect on aspects of our work that merit further consideration and are thus suggested as future research. } Section~\ref{conclusion} concludes the paper.